Pomax/socketless/README.md

-With the above code in place, you can create a Server class for actual API call handling, including an implementation for the mandatory `addClient(client)` function, and then create a websocket server with a single call:
+With the above code in place, you can create a Server class for actual API call handling, including an implementation for the mandatory `addClient(client)` function, and then create a websocket server with a single call.

+First, our server class:

 ```javascript
 ...